technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 subjected to debate and / or change.*

 Enter Variadic Generics.
-Let's define a **Variadic Generic** as a generic type that can refer to *multiple instances* of *different concrete types*, all eventually conforming to the parameter definition.
+Let's define a **Variadic Generic** as a generic type that can refer to *multiple instances* of *different types*, all eventually conforming to the parameter definition.

-This means, for example, that if there exists a function parametrised by a Variadic Generic conforming to the `Collection` protocol you can pass to this function an `Array`, a `Dictionary` and a `String` all toghether, because all these types conform to `Collection`.
+This means, for example, that if there exists a function parametrised by a Variadic Generic conforming to the `Collection` protocol you can pass to this function an `Array`, a `Dictionary` and a `String` - all toghether - because all these types conform to `Collection`.

 Let's see how the `zip` example might look like using Variadic Generics:
 ```swift